Anavex Life Sciences Corp. (AVXL)'s Financial Results Comparing With Intercept Pharmaceuticals Inc. (NASDAQ:ICPT) | New Business Observer

 Profitability

-Table 2 has Anavex Life Sciences Corp. and Intercept Pharmaceuticals Inc.’s net margins, return on assets and return on equity.
+Table 2 shows Anavex Life Sciences Corp. and Intercept Pharmaceuticals Inc.’s net margins, return on assets and return on equity.

 |Net Margins